bricknpc/eloquent-ui/docs/docs/inputs/currency.md

 :::warning[A note about validation]

 If you want to implement your own validation logic, make sure to account for leading zeros in the cents input field.
 All values in the cent field are left padded with zeros until they are two digits long.
-Laravel's `numeric` validation rule will not work correctly with this input, flagging any values with leading zeros as invalid.
+Some of Laravel's numeric validation rules like `integer` will not work correctly with this input, flagging any values with leading zeros as invalid.

 :::